bkrit/invisibility-cloak/README.md

 ## Installation
 #### Clone
-Clone this repo to your local machine using `https://github.com/bkrit/invisibility-cloak.git`
+Clone this repo to your local machine using `git clone https://github.com/bkrit/invisibility-cloak.git`

 #### Setup/Requirements
 This code is written in Python.
 It uses the following libraries: